asgardeo/asgardeo-auth-js-core/packages/auth-spa/README.md

 #### Returns

-A Promise that resolves with teh access token.
+A Promise that resolves with the access token.

 #### Description